standrewsdigital/digital-pattern-library/src/docs/colours.md

 <div class="swatch sta-burgundy-S">burgundy selected</div>
 <div class="bgimage"><div class="swatch sta-burgundy-T">burgundy transparent</div></div>

-Please see [palettes](palettes.html) to see how these colors are used together.
+Please see [palettes](palettes.html) to see how these colours are used together.